Meet Our Team

 In her spare time, Lisa loves to travel and has lived and worked in three countries.
 She also enjoys being active and spending quality time with her friends and family, particularly in the outdoors with activities such as hiking, swimming and camping.

-You can see Lisa at Tristar Eaglehawk, Epsom & Kangaroo Flat.
+You can see Lisa in Bendigo at Tristar Epsom & Kangaroo Flat.
 Lisa is also providing NDIS home, video and telephone consultations within Bendigo region.

 Emily works closely with many children and teenagers on the Autism Spectrum, with ADHD, developmental concerns and malnutrition.
 Not only has Emily worked with children and families in Australia, she has assisted in nutrition and health projects visiting Fijian and Cambodian primary and secondary schools.

 It is Emily’s mission to support families in creating structured, peaceful and mindful meals and snacks for their children everyday.
 There are many challenges when teaching children how to eat, particularly those that are easily distracted or disinterested in food.
 In order to establish positive relationships with food and adequate growth, Emily can help you to make gentle and significant nutrition changes to meet your child’s and families needs.